 Residential development should be set back from roads/rail lines such that amenities of residents are not unduly impacted upon by reason of noise.
-Mitigation measures should be undertaken, where appropriate, between the residential development and road/rail line.
-Similar mitigation measures may also be required when dealing with commercial development in close proximity to residential areas where there may be noise generated from the completed development - such developments will be assessed on a case by cases basis.
+To address potential noise issues at post development stage, mitigation measures should be undertaken, where appropriate, between the residential development and road/rail line.
+At design stage consideration should be given to the location of bedrooms so as to ensure the least possible impact from noise sources.
+Similar mitigation measures may also be required when dealing with commercial development in close proximity to residential areas where there may be noise generated from the completed development - such developments will be assessed on a case by case basis.